joelparkerhenderson/demo-rust-string-issues/README.md

 Graphemes vector: ["n", "o", "ë", "l"]
 Graphemes count: 4
 Graphemes reverse: lëon
+Lowercase: noël
+Uppercase: NOËL

-Demo of noël with decomposed characters
+Demo of umlaut with noël with decomposed characters

 String: noël
 String length: 6